 Barbell High Pulls – 3 Sets 15 Reps

 Barbell high pulls are a variation of the upright rows.
 Hold the barbell with an overhand grip right outside the shoulder width mark.
-You could perform the rack-pull version of this exercise or let the bar hang in front of your quads.
+You could perform the rack-pull version of this exercise, where the bar rests on the safety bars of a rack, or let the bar hang in front of your quads.

 The barbell high pulls are an explosive movement as compared to the upright rows.
 Perform an explosive upright row to lift the weights as high as you can and get on your toes as the barbell reached the top of the movement.
 Let gravity do its magic on the way down and don’t try to control the bar.